tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 I try to start every day of my life by doing things to prepare my mind, body and spirit for a new day.
 Those things are:

-- Personal prayer on my knees
+- Personal prayer on my knees, record any thoughts or impressions
-- At least 20 minutes studying the scriptures
+- At least 20 minutes studying scriptures
 - At least 20 minutes working out
 - At least 10 minutes meditating
 - Recite my personal creed